natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 ## Introduction

-AWS provides a wide range of serverless technologies to run Big Data processing.
+AWS offers a wide range of serverless technologies for Big Data processing.
+Often, these services have overlapping functionalities, making it challenging to determine the best fit for your specific needs.
+A good example of this is the comparison between AWS Glue Jobs and EMR Serverless.
-Sometimes those services have similar goals and it's difficult to choose - which one suits your needs better.
-One good example is AWS Glue Jobs and EMR Serverless.

-In this article we:
+In this article, we aim to:
-1. Cover some functional differences and service integrational aspects which might affect your choice
+1. Highlight key functional differences and aspects of service integration that could influence your choice.
-2. Provide benchmark test results (representing on one of typical steps in incremental data workloads)
+2. Present results of a benchmark test that represents a typical scenario in incremental data workloads.
-3. Discuss scenarios where one technology or another could prevail
+3. Explore various scenarios where one technology may outperform the other.

-Disclaimer: in this article we focus on Glue Jobs specifically, paying less attention to other Glue capabilities whose purpose is not data processing specifically.
-Nevertheless, Data Catalog and Crawlers might be essential part of you Data Platform no matter which processing technology would you choose (Glue Jobs or EMR Serverless): they integrate with both very well.
+Disclaimer: AWS Glue offers a variety of tools, but our research here focuses on Glue Jobs because it's most relevant for the comparison with EMR Serverless.
+Other AWS Glue components, like the Data Catalog and Crawlers can be vital part of any data plaform and, as we will explore later, they don't act as differentiators as they integrate smoothly with both Glue Jobs and EMR Serverless.

 ## Functional aspects

 ### Service Maturity

-**AWS Glue** was made generally available in 2017 (6 years ago - quite a long journey to these days standard) and got several major version upgrades making the service faster, more user-friendly and adding some additional capabilities.
+**AWS Glue** became generally available in 2017.
+Over the past six years, it has seen continuous improvement, marked by several major version upgrades that have enhanced the service, making it faster, more user-friendly, and expanding its capabilities.

-**EMR Serverless** became GA only in mid-2022, but I wouldn't call it worrysome, as it was built taking experience from classic EMR on EC2.
+**EMR Serverless**, on the other hand, was launched as generally available only in mid-2022.
+However, concerns about its relative newness are mitigated by the fact that it was developed using insights gained from the classic EMR on EC2.

-Both services have a very good documentation and, also, github repositories with samples where you can get loads of code examples and explore usage best practices: [aws-glue-samples](https://github.com/aws-samples/aws-glue-samples), [emr-serverless-samples](https://github.com/aws-samples/emr-serverless-samples)
+Both services have an extensive documentation and, also, github repositories with samples where you can get loads of code examples and explore usage best practices: [aws-glue-samples](https://github.com/aws-samples/aws-glue-samples), [emr-serverless-samples](https://github.com/aws-samples/emr-serverless-samples)

 ### Compatibility: Big Data Technology Stack

-**EMR Serverless**: you can run Spark (PySpark, Scala, JAVA, SparkR) and HIVE jobs (as of time of this writing.
-The list is likely to be expanded in future).
+**EMR Serverless**: As of the time of this writing, EMR Serverless supports running Spark (PySpark, Scala, JAVA, SparkR) and HIVE jobs.
+The range of compatible technologies is likely to expand in the future.

-**AWS Glue**: support Spark only (PySpark and Scala scripts).
-In Glue you can also run pure Python code cheaply (using just 0.0625 of standard workers capacity), but it's not a scope for this article.
+**AWS Glue**: Primarily supports Spark (PySpark and Scala scripts).
+Additionally, AWS Glue offers the capability to run pure Python code efficiently, using only 0.0625 of the standard worker's capacity.
+However, this feature falls outside the scope of this article.

-**Version upgrades**: EMR Serverless tends to be closer to the latest available Spark version as they declare 60 days interval to adopt newly released Spark versions while AWS Glue gets upgrades not that often.
+**Version Upgrades**: EMR Serverless generally stays more up-to-date with the latest Spark versions, aiming to adopt new releases within a 60-day timeframe.
+In contrast, AWS Glue tends to receive updates less frequently.

 Current versions (as of 2023-12-29):
 **EMR Serverless**: version 6.15.0 -> Apache Spark 3.4.1 [link](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/release-versions.html)